 DDL leadership will periodically review progress in its collection building efforts and revise priority areas based on work accomplished in the prior year and identification of emerging areas of need.
 These collection development priorities will be addended to this document and guide the work of all collection development.

-DDL needs collections of multilingual resources (Dari/Farsi and Pashto) and metadata that emphasize:
+While we welcome high quality resources in all subjects covered in our library, DDL is particularly seeking collections of multilingual resources (Dari/Farsi and Pashto) and metadata that emphasize:

 All collection development work is subject to the DDL Collection Policy.

 Resources in DDL are openly licensed teaching, learning, and research resources that reside in the public domain or have been released under a license that permits their free use, reuse, modification, and sharing with others.
 Digital openly licensed resources can include complete online courses, modular digital textbooks as well as more granular resources such as images, videos, and assessment items.
 Although open resources are freely accessible, all resources in DDL will follow best practice and give attribution to the resource author and/or institution.

 Resources in DDL support the priorities that are established by DDL’s leadership and by the DDL Advisors Council each year, in addition to specific areas of priority determined by DDL projects.

 Resource content is evaluated for its accuracy and relevancy for the intended audiences.
 Instructional material is appropriate for its intended audience and educational level.

 Accurate and Accessible

 Resources are complete and accurately translated.
 Internet-based materials can be accessed across a variety of platforms and devices.
 When possible, materials are available in a variety of formats including video, audio, print, and html, to allow for the greatest degree of equitable access and use by all.